 A Spiritual Lesson For Life – True Incident

-Our idyllic small town life remained peaceful.
-Most of the businesses were run by Muslims and the Hindus were predominantly land owners.
-Good number of Christians and Hindus were employed as teachers.
+Our idyllic small-town life remained peaceful.
+Most of the businesses were run by Muslims and the Hindus were predominantly landowners.
+A good number of Christians and Hindus were employed as teachers.
 Educated youth from all walks of life were taking up jobs in government offices, banks and LIC.
-As a teenager I was not aware of the conflicts underlying our peaceful existence.
+As a teenager, I was not aware of the conflicts underlying our peaceful existence.

 Contributed By: Rathika Lakshminarayanan [email protected] India

 DISCLAIMER: The thoughts mentioned in the write-up above are purely those of the contributing writer.
 Writershideout.net is merely offering a free platform for writers to share their creative work.